serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 The transformed message that leaves our Duct is a String.
 So the final type is `Duct[RabbitMessage, String]`.

-Ok, but still this doesn't do anything.
-So next...
+Ok, but still ... this doesn't do anything.

 ##Putting it together